dart-lang/language/working/augmentation-libraries/feature-specification.md

             expression, an `augment super` expression invokes the original variable initializer.

+## Documentation comments

+Documentation comments are allowed in all the standard places in augmentation libraries.
+It is up to the tooling to decide how to present such documentation comments to the user, but they should generally be considered to be additive, and should not completely override the original comment.
+In other words, it is not the expectation that augmentations should duplicate the original documentation comments, but instead provide comments that are specific to the augmentation.

 ## Deprecating part files

 Part files have been [discouraged for many years][discourage].
 They are still